Fleshgrinder/melaniegruber.de/src/projects/2012-08--ptex/ptex.md

     - Mermaid Modeling Shaded
     - Mermaid Sculpt
     - Mermaid Textured
+sketchfab:
+    - b75d2abdf0bd460e85b5743b9c8d3eb9

 ---

 ## Personal Experience
-I chose this topic for my bachelor’s thesis because I am always interested in new technologies, and wanted to see how well Ptex (Per-Face Texture Mapping) is integrated into the Autodesk programs.
+I chose this topic for my bachelorʼs thesis because I am always interested in new technologies, and wanted to see how well Ptex (Per-Face Texture Mapping) is integrated into the Autodesk programs.
 During the practical part of the thesis I modeled a mermaid in Autodesk 3ds Max, sculpted additional detail, and created the Ptex texturing in Autodesk Mudbox.
 During this work I learned a lot about human modeling.
 Finally, I exported the Ptex textures and rendered the model in Autodesk Maya with Mental Ray.

 ## Project Summary
-My bachelor’s thesis “Ptex: Per-Face Texture Mapping in Theory and Practice” evaluated the technology behind Ptex and its integration into current Autodesk programs.
+My bachelorʼs thesis “Ptex: Per-Face Texture Mapping in Theory and Practice” evaluated the technology behind Ptex and its integration into current Autodesk programs.
 For that purpose I compared the already existing texture mapping methods, and covered the theoretical background of Ptex.
 The thesis also includes a practical part, where the workflows with Ptex and with UV-Layouts are compared.